julien-poivret/SSH_basic/README.md

   ( after 30s or more you will get a full description of your network devices and open ports for every one of them ).

-  localy on the targeted machine you can also type:
+  localy on the targeted machine you can also type: ( Tcp Udp Listening portNumber )
   ```
   $ ss -tuln
   ```